Plastic Mold Company

 This allows them to speed up the communication process between Topworks and the customer.

-When making a brand-new plastic injection mold globally,not only in China, the process usually starts with a 3D drawing of the product.
+When making a new plastic injection mold, not only in China, but all over the world, the process usually starts with a rendering of the final product drawing.

-Using that drawing, engineers can then decide how to make the mold, thinking about things like the size and structure of the mold, the material, and how to keep the cost as low as possible- all while keeping the customer’s requirements in mind.
+After reading the drawing, engineers can then adjust how to build the mold based on things like the size and structure of the intended parts, the choice of material and how to keep the cost as low as possible – all while considering everything the customer asks for.

 Our factory has worked with multiple European and American companies for many years now, so all you need to do is send us your drawings- we’ll be happy to carry out a test to show you what we have to offer.